 Getting Started Without Spending $100K

 2. Fix CRM hygiene.
 Make stage definitions clear, require key fields, and audit data quality monthly.
-This is unglamorous and unavoidable
+This is unglamorous and unavoidable.
+Revenue intelligence amplifies whatever's in your CRM.

-3. Track forecast accuracy manually.
+3. Track forecast accuracy.
 Spend ten minutes a week comparing rep-committed numbers to actual outcomes.
-You'll learn more about your forecasting problem from one quarter of this than from any platform
+You'll learn more about your forecasting problem from one quarter of this than from any dashboard.

 Frequently Asked Questions

 How is revenue intelligence different from conversation intelligence?
 Conversation intelligence analyzes individual calls and meetings.
 It tells you what was said and how the rep performed.
-RI is broader.
+Revenue intelligence is broader.
 It joins call data with CRM, email, calendar, and customer signals to forecast deals and surface pipeline risk.
 The simplest framing: conversation intelligence is the micro (one call at a time), revenue intelligence is the macro (the whole pipeline).
-Most teams need conversation intelligence first.
+The best platforms now combine both in one product.

 How much does revenue intelligence cost?
-Enterprise platforms like Gong, Clari, and Outreach typically run $100-200 per user per month, often with annual contracts and platform fees on top.
+Enterprise platforms like Gong, Clari, and Outreach run $100-200 per user per month with annual contracts.
 For a 30-rep team, that's $40-80K per year.
-Mid-market alternatives like Avoma start around $39 per user per month.
-If you only need the conversation intelligence layer (which is what most teams actually use), tools like Convo start at $20 per user per month with no annual commitment.
+Convo starts at $14.99 per user per month with no annual commitment.
+Avoma starts at $39 per user per month.
+The range is wide because the category now spans everything from lightweight tools to full enterprise suites.

 Can you use revenue intelligence without a recording bot?
 Most enterprise platforms (Gong, Chorus, Clari) join meetings as a visible bot.
 This can create friction with prospects, especially on sales calls.
 Convo takes a different approach by capturing audio directly from your device's system audio, so no bot joins the call.
 This matters more in sales contexts where a recording notification can change how the prospect behaves.
 See our bot-free meeting assistant for how the alternative works.